Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 I've found this to be absurdly overpowered.
 Before I started doing this, my records indicate that I would, on average, complete x% of my daily goals.
 Since I've started doing this, I complete X% of my daily goals on days when I do this, and y% when I don't.

+###Work with environmental structure vs work that depends on internal structure

+There's an important dichotomy in kinds of work: whether the structure is internal or external.

+Consider running a workshop: participants show up, and there's a schedule.
+At some point the bell rings, and it is time to teach the next class.

+Compare to studying a math textbook.
+You might have some sort of study schedule, but to a much greater extent, you have the option, at any given moment, to take a break, or to get up and do something else.

+Running a workshop has *external structure*.
+The environment determines your default next action, and broadly directs your attention.

+Studying a math textbook demands *internal structure*: the forces that direct your attention and intention are internal to you.

+In general, environmental structure is less contingent, and less fragile / more robust than relying on internal structure.
+If, at the moment when I need to go "on", during a workshop, I "don't feel like it", I'm almost certainly going to do it anyway, even if it will take an exertion of will.
+If I "don't feel like" studying, I'm much more likely to slide into distraction.
+(For better or for worse.
+Part of the dynamic here is that doing good mathematical study *is* just more sensitive to my energy than teaching a class is, and so it is more likely to be useless if I "don't feel like it".)

+This distinction extends beyond merely choosing to work or not to work however.
+It's also relevant on the micro-level.

+Collaborating side by side with another person on a project is helpful not just because it forces you to show up, but because in any given moment, you can riff off of each other.
+The engagement with another mind, somehow gives concrete affordances which question to ask, which approach to try next.
+When you're stuck, instead of staring blankly, there's a natural gradient towards discussing what's happening, and thereby get more traction.

+(I think this is related to why rubber ducking is helpful, and why most people find Focusing easier when then have a Focusing companion to listen to them.
+I often stimulate this by talking to a recording device, which micro-incentivizes me to vocalize my thought process, which concretizes my thoughts.
+Indeed, "talking out loud" is so overpowered, that I decided to get my own room, pretty much entirely for the ability to do this.)

+Note: talking to myself is one of those things that I don't do nearly enough.

+####Creating external structure

+In general, if I can convert work that depends on internal structure into work that has its own environmental structure, this is a straightforward boost.

+The biggest way to do this is collaborations.
+I try to do as much of my work as possible as collaborations with other people.

+As Ray Dalio says, two people who work well together are way more than twice as effective as a result of the collaboration.

+Relatedly, I think that I should learn some subjects by setting up a recurring session online session with a tutor, and not worrying about that subject at all between sessions.
+The tutoring sessions provide environmental structure, I just show up at the time, and I learn new subjects automatically.

+There's also Focusmate, which is not as good as working with another person, but does provide some environmental structure.

+####Getting hooked in

+Internal structure is not *always* less reliable than external structure.
+Sometimes, I'm intrinsically motivated by some task, or there's some puzzle that I'm compulsively trying to make sense of.
+When I'm in this mode, I'll get up to take a break, and then find myself back at my computer trying a new approach on the problem or writing another paragraph.

+The hours fly by, and while the work itself might be draining, there's no exertion involved in keeping my attention on the work.

+Generally,

+Being hooked in > relying on external structure > relying on internal structure

+So, I try to leverage this by using tricks that help me get hooked in.

+#####Using a chess-timer

+One strategy that I've found to be very helpful is using a chess timer to structure my days.

+I have a simple software app that replicates a chess timer: it has two timers, side by side, each counting down to 0.
+Only one timer counts down at a time, while the other is paused.
+Pressing a button switches which is paused and which is running.

+One timer counts down my work time, for the day (or a part of the day) while the other timer counts down my break time.
+Anything that is listed as part of my main goals for the day counts as work, and anything else (including doing my daily things and spaced deliberate practice sessions, unless those are part of my daily goals).

+When I pause work to do something else, I switch the timers, and when I come back to work, I switch them back.

+I have full flexibility to take a break whenever I want to, however, I don't let my "break" timer run out before my "work" timer.

+The only time when I pause *both* timers is when I go to nap, or do yoga nidra.
+Naps don't count towards the hours of my day.

+Generally, I'll allocate 5 hours of work and five hours of break.

+I've found this to be extremely helpful.
+This practice makes me much more aware of the scarcity of my time and how I am choosing to spend it.
+It highlights the tradeoffs that are entailed in choosing to distract myself for a bit, or take some time to read an article.

+When I'm not using my chess timer, I might spend 2 hours browsing the internet, or whatever, in a way that *doesn't feel like a cost*.
+My chess timer is a tool that helps me grock, in the moment, the scarcity of time in the day.

+[I'm not that satisfied with the way this section is written up]

 ###Social media protections